galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_FilterPlotandExploreRStudio-WIP/tutorial.md

 So, we’re going to make the best of it as a starting point and see what happens!
 We will define clusters from the kNN graph, based on how many connections cells have with one another.
 Roughly, this will depend on a resolution parameter for how granular you want to be.

 ><tip-title>On Clustering Resolution</tip-title>
->The resolution parameter available in the FindCLusters() function allows for you, the bioinformatician, to dictate the granularity of the clusters.
+>The resolution parameter available in the FindClusters() function allows for you, the bioinformatician, to dictate the granularity of the clusters.
 >
 >For example, a higher clustering resolution dictates increased granularity, and more stringent clusters.
 That is--cells must more closely resemble one another in order to be grouped into the same cluster than at a lower clustering resolution.
 >